thiliapr/TkDecentralizedWhisper/README.md

 ```

 ## Contribute to the project
+If you think there is anything that can be improved in the project, you can raise an issue to express your questions or suggestions; or you can simply be self-sufficient and correct the code yourself, then raise an issue and paste your modified code!

+Please refer to [Development Ideas](repo/development_ideas.md) to understand the development ideas and code of the project!

 Feel free to explore the project further and contribute to its development!
+For example, raise some issues or something.

 ## Donations
 ### Litecoin